 However, aren’t they really saying the same thing?

-Let’s face it, everybody would like to pay less taxes, sure, I get that, but in the roughly 20 years I’ve been filing returns, it’s a pretty safe bet that if I’ve paid more taxes versus the prior year that I’ve started off by making more money.
+Let’s face it, everybody would like to pay less taxes.
+I get that.
+But in the roughly 20 years I’ve been filing returns, it’s a pretty safe bet that if I’ve paid more taxes versus the prior year that I’ve started off by making more money.
 I mean, you can’t really have it both ways, so which way would you rather have it, paying more and making more or paying the same but foregoing your growing income?
 That could very well be the easiest question ever asked on this blog.

-So, the point is that people can complain about paying taxes, but in many cases, aren’t you potentially complaining about making more money?
+Go ahead.
+Complain about paying more taxes.
+But think about this.
+Aren’t you really complaining about making more money?
 Have you ever heard of someone making such a complaint?
 Well, if you’ve heard someone complaining that they’re paying tens of thousands of dollars in taxes, you may in fact have.

 The post could have been nullified a bit.
 Perhaps starting things off with “Our income was good last year, but even so, it still sucks paying $<amount> in taxes.”
 Acknowledging the other side might have earned a tad bit more empathy from me, anyway.